rubymonsters/ruby-for-beginners/source/08-methods/03-writing_methods.md

 step.

-The next question to ask is: "Does this method need to be given any information in order to do it's thing?".
+The next question to ask is: "Does this method need to be given any information in order to do its thing?"
 The answer to this question specifies the method's arguments list.

 In our example, the answer probably is that, in order to format an email, it